tommasorigon/India-SequentiaLogit/data-cleaning.md

 #### 2. Contraceptive usage and method usage

 Similarly, the `method` variable present some "structural" missingness.
-Women not using any kind of contraception were not aked about the contraception method.
-Therefore, we create an additional level called `1.
-No contraceptive method`.
+Women not using any kind of contraception were not aked about the contraception method adopted.
+In practive, we create an additional level called `1.
+No contraceptive method` to distinguish between real and structural missing values.

 ```r